slingr-stack/slingr-docs/content/en/dev-reference/monitoring/environment-settings.md

 ---
 title: "Environment settings"
-lead: "Explains how to change environment settings from the app monitor and how that affects the running app."
+lead: "Learn how to modify environment settings through the App Monitor and understand their immediate impact on your running app."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false